 At A Glance

 GRPS is also emerging as a leader in Michigan on consolidation and cost-sharing services.
-GRPS currently manages center-based special education programs for all the schools in the Kent Intermediate School District; food services for East Grand Rapids Public Schools, Grand Rapids Christian Schools, Grand Rapids Child Discovery Center, and two Grand Rapids Catholic Schools; and public safety training for several public and private schools in the area.
+GRPS currently manages center-based special education programs for all the schools in the Kent Intermediate School District; food services for East Grand Rapids Public Schools, Grand Rapids Christian Schools, Grand Rapids Child Discovery Center, and four parochial schools, and five charter schools; and public safety training for several public and private schools in the area.

 GRPS has also earned a reputation for its sound fiscal management and stewardship.
-Most recently, Standard & Poor’s and Moody’s improved the district’s bond rating from negative to stable.
+Standard & Poor’s and Moody’s improved the district’s bond rating from negative to stable.
 According to S&P, “The outlook revision is due to our view of the district’s improved reserve position and management’s ability to implement budgetary adjustments in response to declining enrollment and the uncertainty of state funding.”

 The district’s public safety department has received numerous awards and is recognized as one of the leading school public safety departments that have utilized technology, training, and relationship building to reduce the number of major school incidents for five consecutive years.